About us

 • Support

-As the national coordinating body for missing persons in Australia, the NMPCC is a conduit between State and Territory police and federal government agencies, and international organisations.
+• The Police Consultative Group on Missing Persons (PCGMP) was established in 1995.
+As the national coordinating body for missing persons in Australia, the NMPCC is a conduit between state and territory police and federal government agencies, and international organisations.
 Through INTERPOL Canberra, the AFP is also a conduit between Australian and foreign law enforcement agencies.
 One of our primary programs of work includes the Police Consultative Group on Missing Persons (PCGMP).

-The NMPCC chairs (and funds) the bi-annual meeting of the PCGMP, which brings together the AFP and all State and Territory Missing Persons Units (or equivalent).
+The NMPCC chairs (and funds) the bi-annual meeting of the PCGMP, which brings together the AFP and all state and territory missing persons units (or equivalent).
+Meetings are held twice a year and provide an opportunity to share information and build relationships between state and territory partners.
 The aim of the PCGMP is to develop, maintain, and review national policy and procedures in relation to missing persons in Australia.
 The PCGMP also provides a national forum to deal with issues and trends specific to missing persons, and to ensure a consistent approach and response from police and search agencies across the country.

 As a representative on such boards, the NMPCC is able to guide and influence policy, procedures, and frameworks to benefit the law enforcement and community outcomes for missing persons in Australia.